nuxeo/doc.nuxeo.com-content/src/nxdoc/marketplace-add-ons.md

 ---
 {{! excerpt}}

-This chapter presents <span>list of Nuxeo Packages available on the Nuxeo Marketplace for the latest version of the Nuxeo Platform.</span>
+This chapter presents list of Nuxeo Packages available on the Nuxeo Marketplace for the latest version of the Nuxeo Platform.

 {{! /excerpt}}{{! multiexcerpt name='MP-packages-list'}}